GitMirroring/gnuboot/website/pages/docs/misc/codenames.md

     -   with dGPU: SWG (SWitchable Graphics)
     -   with only iGPU: UMA (Unified Memory Access)

-*Note that Intel platforms newer than Montevina are not supported by libreboot yet!.
-Currently only Calistoga and Montevina platforms are supported.
+*Note that Intel platforms newer than Montevina were not supported by libreboot yet when it was still fully free.
+Only Calistoga and Montevina platforms were supported at the time.

 -   These are the known model codenames:
     -   ThinkPad T410: NOZOMI-1 # EXT/INT